google/WebFundamentals/src/site/monetization/ad-monetization/include-ads.markdown

 ---
 layout: article
 title: "Include AdSense Ads on Your Site"
 description: "Follow the steps in this guide to learn how to include ads in your site.
-Create an AdSense application, create ad units and place them in your site, and get paid."
+Create an AdSense account, create ad units, place the units in your site, configure payment settings, and get paid."
 introduction: "Follow the steps in this guide to learn how to include ads in your site.
-Create an AdSense application, create ad units and place them in your site, and get paid."
+Create an AdSense account, create ad units, place the units in your site, configure payment settings, and get paid."
 article:
   written_on: 2014-07-17
   updated_on: 2014-07-17